stratumn/go-indigonode/doc/extend.md

 // See the License for the specific language governing permissions and
 // limitations under the License.

-// Service describes an Alice service. type Service interface {
+// Service describes an Indigo Node service. type Service interface {
 	// ID returns a unique identifier.
 	ID() string